zammad/zammad-documentation/install-elasticsearch.rst

 Currently we support:

 * Elasticsearch 2.4.x to 5.5.x with mapper-attachments plugin
-* Elasticsearch 5.6.x, 6.x, 7.x with ingest-attachment plugin
+* Elasticsearch 5.6.x, 6.x, 7.0.x-7.4.x with ingest-attachment plugin

 ..
-Warning:: Please note that Zammad does currently support Elasticsearch up to 7.4.X.
-Newer Versions currently are incompatible.
-For more information regarding this topic, please see `Issue 2824 <https://github.com/zammad/zammad/issues/2824>`_.
+Warning:: Please note that Zammad does not support Elasticsearch 7.5.x or higher.
+There is an incompatiblity that needs to be resolved.
+You can subscribe to `Issue 2824 <https://github.com/zammad/zammad/issues/2824>`_ to be informed about the progress.
+Stay tuned!

 This manual uses the ``zammad run`` command which is only available if you installed Zammad from one of our package repos.